Senior 19 min · March 05, 2026

 This approach is called O(n) in Big O notation — as the list grows, your work grows at exactly the same rate.
 Double the data, double the time.

 Binary search flips the script.
 Instead of O(n), it runs in O(log n) time.
 For a list of 1,000,000 items, binary search needs at most 20 comparisons — not one million.
+For 1 billion items, at most 30 comparisons.
 The catch?
 Your data must be sorted first.
 That single requirement is what makes the halving trick possible: if your list is sorted, you can always look at the middle and know with certainty which half your target lives in.

 1